flawnson/flawnson.github.io/docs/_posts/2019-08-17-good-ol-fashion-book-reports.md

 Key takeaways will simply be some of my favorite quotes from the book.

 ## Key takeaways
+- Plato the OG "know yourself" preacher.
+He believed that when you fall in love, you love them because they have a particular quality that you want.
+He also believes in role models partly for this reason.
+- Aristotle believes in balance; every good virtue is in the middle of two vices.
+He also believes in understanding all aspects of someone's disagreement with your views.
+- Stoics believe that anxiety flourishes in teh gap between what we fear might, and what we hope could happen.
+The larger the gap, the greater tha disturbances.
+- Stoics believe that you should face your fears and the worst possible scenarios in order to better prepare for them.
+Every tragedy should be priced in.
+They believed that anger stems from naivety.
+- Augustine believes that we should be sceptical about power and generous towards weakness.
+Much of what we get we don't deserve (good or bad).
+- Thomas Aquinas was a different kind of religious person.
+Unlike others in his time, he believed that you should attempt to understand the world on the basis of personal experience, observation and individual thinking.
+- Do not be dismissive if an idea comes from an (apparently) 'wrong' source, someone with the wrong accent, an article with a different political creed, or language that seems to pretentious or simple.
+- La Rochefoucauld was all about aphorisms.
+Some of my favorites:
+  - "We all have strength enough to bear the misfortunes of others"
+  - "There are some people who would never have fallen in love, if they had not heard there was such a thing."
+  - "He that refuses praise the first time it is offered does it because he would like to hear it a second."
+- Spinoza worshiped a different god; that of the natural world.
+He believed that to truly worship God one must learn to see things from the perspective of living things.
+- We are just like animals - except, because of our greater self-awareness, even more unhappy.
+- Nietzsche taught us to try and "become who we are", a.k.a live to your fullest potential.
+He reasoned that post feudalism has led to greater feelings of envy (in the past it would have never occurred to the pauper to feel envious of the prince.).
+- Nietzsche reasoned that Christian value systems stems from the lack of opportunity; sexlessness turned into 'purity', weakness became 'goodness', submission to people you hate is 'tolerance/obedience', and not being able to fight for yourself became 'forgiveness'.
+Religion should be replaced by culture.
+- If the going gets tough, it's a sign of the nobility and arduousness of the task you've undertaken.
+- "The possibility that life doesn't have some preordained logic and is not inherently meaningful can be a source of immense relief when we feel oppressed by the weight of tradition and the status quo."
+- ""

 #  Start With No - Jim Camp (eBook)
 A few months ago, Masterclass had a special sale.
 My friends and I browsed the course catalog and after a brief deliberation we thought we'd get the course on negotiation.